Changing the Equation: Redesigning Developmental Math

 Lurleen B. Wallace Community College

-Contact: Mary Ann Hudson
+Redesign Coordinator: Mary Ann Hudson

 During the spring and fall 2011, Lurleen B. Wallace Community College (LBWCC) enrolled 1,146 students in three developmental mathematics courses: Basic Math, Elementary Algebra and Intermediate Algebra.
 In the traditional format, these developmental courses consistently suffered from low success rates.
 The number of D, F, U, W, and IP (in-progress) grades averaged 48.7 percent.
 Students receiving an IP were forced to repeat the entire course the next semester, which meant that the IP grade was equal to failing the course.
 Many students were delayed in enrolling in college-level math courses by two or three semesters.